April 23, 2020 / 5 min read

 One of many memes shared via Slack to brighten up remote work

 #remote-work is for sharing tips and reflections about working remotely.
-The channel also offers a little challenge: Every week, the author behind the post with the most reactions wins a lunch paid by Making Waves.
+The channel also offers a little challenge: Every week, the author behind the post with the most reactions wins a lunch paid by NoA Ignite.
 This is not only to encourage people to share their tips, but also to support local businesses in Kraków.

 #flying-library is for developing skills and discovering new topics.
 This group is the place to share study tips and inspiration for self-development.